Caixa Rural Galega

 In total, it has 46 branches with 33 in the Province of Lugo, 6 in the Province of Ourense, 3 in the Province of A Coruña and 4 in the Province of Pontevedra.
 It made a 3 million profit in 2016, like in pre-crisis values.

-It takes part of Caja Rural group, which includes the Banco Cooperativo Español (banking holding), the Rural Grupo Asegurador (insurance company), the Gescooperativo (investment fund management) and the Rural Servicios Informáticos (software development company).
+It is part of Grupo Caja Rural, which includes the Banco Cooperativo Español (banking holding), the Rural Grupo Asegurador (insurance company), the Gescooperativo (investment fund management) and the Rural Servicios Informáticos (software development company).
 It's a large group of cooperative banks along Spain and allows its members to offer all types of financial and insurance products and deal with technological services like home banking or mobile payments.